 I love leading trainings on a variety of topics.
-Having led over 100 trainings that have served over 1,800 people, I still look for ways to make my trainings more fun and engaging (photo is from a training this year I led at the Flintridge Center…Lisa Wilson and I doing a fun “fishbowl” activity).
+Having led over 130 trainings that have served over 2,500 people, I still look for ways to make my trainings more fun and engaging (photo is from a training I led at the Flintridge Center…Lisa Wilson and I doing a fun role play activity).
 Below is a list of the 11 trainings I provide:

 Running Effective Meetings: This workshop explores the key components necessary to ensure meetings are effective and result in decisions that help an organization move forward.
 These components include: developing an agenda, knowing people’s roles and responsibilities, having a decision making process, facilitation and good listening skills.